Bushmen hunting techniques in Namibia

 A similar method of hunting burrowing animals is employed to catch Hornbills from their nests.
 Targeted Hornbills are usually ‘Southern yellow-billed hornbills’ or ‘Red-billed hornbills’, as other species of hornbills are rare and endangered.
 The male and female hornbills construct their nest in the hollow of a big tree trunk.
 The male seals the entrance with clay to limit access to the enclosed female, who only uses the entrance to excrete waste.

-When Khoisan hunters locate such a nest, they carefully check if the excrement at the foot of the tree is still moist.
-This ensures that the hole is indeed occupied by the female bird and/or her young, and not by a snake.
-To catch the hatching bird, the hunter will stick his finger into the small opening, whereupon the bird reacts instinctively by biting.
-He then grasps the hornbill’s beak and keeps it firmly closed whilst enlarging the hole opening with his other hand.
+When Khoi-san hunters locate such a nest, they carefully check if the excrement at the foot of the tree is still moist.
+This ensures that the hole is occupied by the female bird and her young, not by a snake.
+To catch the hatching bird, the hunter will stick his finger into the small opening, after which the bird reacts instinctively by biting.
+He then grasps the hornbill’s beak and keeps it firmly closed while enlarging the hole opening with his other hand.
 He will then pull out the mother bird.
-Eggs (usually four or five) or nestlings are also taken home and eaten.
+Eggs (usually four or five) or nestlings are taken home and eaten.
 Sometimes, the female hornbill tries to hide in a small chimney above the nest, but the hunters are familiar with this tactic and retrieve her from that location.

 Snaring